hungphongtrn/proactive-ai/MATH_BREAKDOWN.md

-# A Novel Approach to Post-Training LLMs: Preference-Guided Group Relative Policy Optimization (PG-GRPO)
+# Mathematical Breakdown of GRPO and DPO

-This document outlines the mathematical foundations of two prominent methods for post-training Large Language Models (LLMs): Group Relative Policy Optimization (GRPO) and Direct Preference Optimization (DPO).
-It then introduces a novel method, Preference-Guided Group Relative Policy Optimization (PG-GRPO), which combines the strengths of both approaches.
+This document provides a detailed mathematical breakdown of the Group Relative Policy Optimization (GRPO) and Direct Preference Optimization (DPO) algorithms used for fine-tuning large language models (LLMs).
+Both methods aim to align LLMs with human preferences, but they do so through different approaches and mathematical formulations.

 ## **1. Background: Group Relative Policy Optimization (GRPO)**